Frida Kahlo's studio at The Blue House with paints and pastels on a wooden desk, with a framed portrait of Diego Rivera

 While you’re in France do not hesitate to drop into the home of artist, Gustave Moreau.
 The painter lived in a spacious, multilevel apartment in the 9th-arrondissement.
 Moreau commissioned and paid for the building himself and it was completed in 1896, two years before his death.

-The lower level was the Moreau family residence, which is filled with his personal collection of art and souvenirs.
+The lower level was the Moreau family residence and is filled with his personal collection of art and souvenirs.
 There’s almost not a single square-inch of wall space free!
 Above the apartment are two well-lit studio spaces interconnected with the most exquisite spiral staircase you will ever set foot on.
-These rooms are dedicated to Moreau’s creations—just a sampling of the 4,800 drawings and 450 watercolours in the Museum’s collection.
+These rooms are dedicated to Moreau’s creations.
+They contain just a sampling of the 4,800 drawings and 450 watercolours in the Museum’s collection.
 Learn more on the Musée National Gustave Moreau website.

-Tours of the home and studio explainin the evolution and signatures of FLW’s architectural style.
+Tours of Wright’s home and studio show the emergence of his signature architectural style.
 They also reveal interesting aspects of his personal life.
-Beyond the home and studio, there are several other FLW-designed homes and Unity Temple in the neighbourhood.
+Allow time to explore beyond the home and studio.
+There are several other FLW-designed homes in the Oak Park neighbourhood, as well as his prized Unity Temple design.
 Oak Park is a must-see for architecture enthusiasts.
 If you want more Frank Lloyd Wright, see my guide to the Frank Lloyd Wright Trail in Wisconsin.

 May Gibbs – Sydney, Australia